 But we can get to know ourselves better.

 We can learn to recognize suffering and stress as essential sources of information, as physical-mental-spiritual warning signals and thus eliminate the trigger.
 So it is not about trying to declare our subjectivity as wrong and dangerous.
 On the contrary: our subjectivity itself is the source of acting ability and our self-worth.
 So I expanded Katie’s third question:

-What reason, what proper function does my stress fulfill?
+What reason what proper function does my stress fulfil?

 What does it do to me now in a very concrete and practical way?

 Did it perhaps warn me about something I have previously overlooked?

 Does it motivate me to defend my position in precarious situations instead of withdrawing?

 Or have I manoeuvred myself into a corner with a conviction from that holds me there?

 Nobody has to suffer from bad experiences and unfavourable facts for a long time.
 If you do, it is because of the power you give to the pain and has the advantage that you’re able to change it.